 Skai as a tech foundation for ad agencies to build a best-in-class Instacart Advertising practice

 Expanding beyond the native user interface, marketers leveraging Skai Ecommerce to support Instacart Advertising campaigns enjoy a unified view of keywords, ad groups and campaigns on Instacart; the ability to measure performance across the marketplace; and different ways to structure and optimize these campaigns to boost results.

 With rules-based alerts, advertisers managing Instacart campaigns with Skai can receive notifications to prompt bid, budget or other adjustments when various criteria are met: when campaigns outperform their target ROI or run out of budget, for example, or if sales from a high-performing keyword drop.

 “We are thrilled to see our partnership growing as our clients are seeing great success on Instacart,” says Claudia Virgilio, Global VP of Strategic Partnerships at Skai.
 “Brands recognize how important Instacart has become in the online retail ecosystem and are investing in marketing programs to take advantage of the opportunity to reach and engage their customers when they shop.”

 Skai’s dimensions and categories enable Instacart advertisers to apply custom labels (brand vs. non-brand, categorical, promotional, etc.) to ad groups, ads and keywords across Instacart and other ecommerce marketplaces that enable granular-to-aerial views of ad performance across channels.
-Also simplifying the otherwise complex task of comparing performance across channels, Skai’s True North Custom Metrics bridge the gap between differing attribution and auction models.
+Also simplifying the otherwise complex task of comparing performance across channels, Skai’s True North Custom Metrics bridges the gap between differing attributions and auction models.

-Visit https://skai.io/capabilities/instacart to learn more about Skai’s support for Instacart advertising.
+Learn more about Skai’s support for Instacart Advertising.